rust-lang/book/src/ch16-03-shared-state.md

 concurrency primitives to make sure that changes to the count can’t be interrupted by another thread.
 This could lead to wrong counts—subtle bugs that could in turn lead to memory leaks or a value being dropped before we’re done with it.
-What we need is a type that is exactly like `Rc<T>` but one that makes changes to the reference count in a thread-safe way.
+What we need is a type that is exactly like `Rc<T>`, but that makes changes to the reference count in a thread-safe way.

 #### Atomic Reference Counting with `Arc<T>`